kuzzleio/sdk-javascript/doc/7/getting-started/react-native/index.md

 <<< ./snippets/ChatClient.js.snippet:4[js]

-In the constructor of this component, we set a `handleSendMessage` property to a bound `onSendMessage` function.
+We will need a function to create a document in Kuzzle when an user send a message.
 Let's implement that function:

 <<< ./snippets/ChatClient.js.snippet:8[js]